Coo-per/Jetson-Bolt-Pro-Mods/README.md

 **UNTESTED - Walk Mode on/off:** On: aa050601a8bb | Off: aa050600a9bb

-**Speed:** aa0606YYZZbb - Where YY is the speed in KM and ZZ is the checksum
+**Maximum Speed:** aa0606YYZZbb - Where YY is the speed in KM and ZZ is the checksum

 **Switch headlight on/off:** On: aa070601aabb | Off: aa070600abbb